-Vétérinaires sans Frontières works together with local farmers in African countries to build a better future for themselves and their families.
-This starts with keeping their livestock healthy.
-We also help them improve any circumstances necessary for livestock farming, such as the management of water and land, necessary educations, materials and influencing existing policies.
+VSF-NL works together with livestock farmers, so they can build better livelihoods for themselves and their families.
+The starting point is to keep their animals healthy.
+We also help people to improve all conditions related to livestock, such as management of water and land, training, materials and through influencing policy.

-We work closely together with our partner organisation Vétérinaires sans Frontières-Belgium in the countries mentioned below.
-For projects founded by VSF-Belgium the link will refer you to their website.
+We closely work together with our partner organisation VSF-Belgium in the countries below.
+To read more about the projects that were established by VSF-Belgium, you will be directed to their website.

-In Malawi we train animal health workers.
-They educate local farmers about housing, nutrition, production and they treat sick animals.
+In Malawi, we train Community Animal Health Workers.
+They provide livestock farmers with education on housing, nutrition, production and treating sick animals.
 They monitor animal diseases and report these to the government.
-DzG-Student is closely involved in the execution.
-Read more.
+VSF-student is closely involved with the implementation of these projects.
+Read more here.

 Many refugees from Mali live in camps in Burkina Faso.
-They put extra pressure on food sources.
-We improve local milk production, preventing malnutrition.
-Read more.
+They put extra pressure on nutrition sources.
+We improve the local production of dairy as a measure against malnutrition.
+Read more here.

-In Congo we give rabbits to vulnerable people.
-Rabbits reproduce quickly, are easy to keep and sell, and provide a stable income.
-The first offspring are passed on to a subsequent family.
-Read more.
+In Congo, we provide vulnerable people with rabbits.
+Rabbits reproduce rapidly, are easy to care for and sell and make for a stable income.
+The first descendants are passed on to a next family.
+Read more here.

-There are many itinerant livestock farmers in Niger.
-We improve animal health care in rural areas.
-For example, we do this by setting up a mobile information system, which gives livestock farmers quick access to information about the availability of, for instance, water and grass.
-Read more.
+There are a lot of pastoralists in Niger.
+We improve the animal health in the rural areas.
+For example by establishing a mobile information system, which provides livestock holders with access to information on the availability of water and grass.
+Read more here.

-In Karamoja we support sustainable management of natural resources.
-We provide goats from Kenya, which are stronger and give more milk.
-Animal health workers are trained with modern techniques in addition to traditional medicine.
-Read more.
+In Karamoja, we support the sustainable management of natural resources.
+We provide goats from Kenia, as they are stronger and give more milk.
+We train Community Animal Health Workers with modern techniques as an addition to traditional medicine.
+Read more here.

-In Rwanda, we reduce CO2 emissions by building biogas installations.
-Cow manure is then converted into heat.
-Then people do not have to chop wood to cook, which provides benefits for people and the environment.
-Read more.
+We reduce CO2 emissions in Rwanda by building biogas plants.
+Cow manure is converted into heat energy.
+This means that people will not have to chop firewood to be able to cook, which benefits both the people and the environment.
+Read more here.